google/skia/modules/canvaskit/npm_build/README.md

         // Code goes here using CanvasKit
     });

-With node, you also need to supply the `--expose-wasm` flag.

 ## WebPack

 WebPack's support for WASM is still somewhat experimental, but CanvasKit can be